First Contentful Paint

 <script async src="async.js"></script>

-By adding the async attribute to a script tag, the buildup of the page is no longer blocked while the JavaScript is being dowloaded.
+By adding the async attribute to a script tag, the buildup of the page is no longer blocked while the JavaScript is being downloaded.
 The async attribute indicates that the download and the buildup of the render tree can happen at the same time.

 Once the script is executed, the page is blocked.
 In most cases, thanks to the async attribute, the browser has had enough time to build an important part of the page, with the First Contentful Paint already on the page.